-Whether it's a massive snowstorm or just a few inches of fluffy flakes, getting around the city becomes a task in and of itself.
-And don't even get us started on alternate side parking.
+Whether it's a massive snowstorm or just a few inches of fluffy flakes, getting around the city becomes a task in and of itself (don't even get us started on alternate side parking).

-If you were over this storm before it even began, commiserate with our list of the worst things about snow in NYC.
+If you were over this storm (and all of the previous ones) before it even began, commiserate with our list of the worst things about snow in NYC.

 Out of room